 Liam Wells

-The recipient’s name must then be indicated in the salutation of the defamation ceases and desist letter.
+The recipient’s name must then be indicated in the salutation of the letter.
 The addressee’s details ensure that the letter is direct in addressing the recipient.
 A proper salutation should accompany the addressee’s name.

 Dear Mr. Liam,